yanhui-ma-dev/ga4-revenue-drivers-prediction/README.md

 Promotion interactions may attract **lower-intent users** or interrupt the purchase journey.

-Implication

-Promotional strategies may require **careful experimentation (e.g., A/B testing)** to ensure they improve conversion quality.
+Strategic Action: Promotional strategies may require **careful experimentation (e.g., A/B testing)** to ensure they improve conversion quality.

 ---